guil95/Finances/README.md

 ```
 `
- If paidInCash equals 1, the total installations and the downPayment will be irrelevant, but the total installations must be >= 1
+ If paidInCash equals 1, the total installations will be irrelevant, but the total installations must be >= 1
 `